lat9/options_stock_support/pages/posm_notifications.md

 ## Notification Changes

-The major change in POSM v4.4.0 is the migration of its notifications to use a `NOTIFY_` prefix &mdash; otherwise, any auto-loaded observers you've developed will fail to get that message in zc158!
+One of the major changes in POSM v4.4.0 is the migration of its notifications to use a `NOTIFY_` prefix  otherwise, any observers you've developed that use the [camelCased event-name syntax](https://docs.zen-cart.com/dev/code/notifiers/#camelcased-event-name) will fail to get that message in zc158!
 The *legacy* notifications are still present in POSM v4.4.0 to support any back-testing needed to your custom observers as you convert them to use the now-current forms of notification.

 ***Note***: All *legacy* notifications will be removed in a future version of POSM.